 Boil the chicken breast for ten minutes or until the chicken is no longer pink.
 Once the chicken is cool enough to handle, use two forks to pull the breast apart.
 If you want smaller pieces, you can shred the larger chunks with your hands.

 Love chicken casseroles?
-Be sure to check out these great chicken based casseroles
+Be sure to check out these recipes:

 Everyday Chicken Casserole